-- 1. The district school board shall be responsible for the administration and control of internal funds of the district school system, and in connection therewith shall: - a.
-Adopt written rules governing the receipt and disbursement of all internal funds and the accounting for property pursuant to Florida Statutes. - b.
+- 1. The district school board, as the custodian, shall be responsible for safeguarding, record keeping, reporting and general oversight of internal funds held by the district school system, and in connection therewith shall: - a.
+Adopt written rules governing the receipt and disbursement of all internal funds and the accounting for property pursuant to Florida Statutes; and - b.
 Provide for an annual audit of internal funds. - 2.
-The financial transactions of school organizations shall be accounted for in the school internal funds.
-All funds handled by district school board employees during normal working hours shall be included in, and become part of, the internal funds of the school unless accounted for in the district-level accounting system.
-All organizations of the school, or organizations operating in the name of the school, that obtain money from the public shall be accountable to the board for receipt and expenditure of those funds in the manner prescribed by the board.
-If approved by the district school board, a school-based, direct-support organizations accounted for in school internal funds. - 3.
-Funds collected by and used for the benefit of faculty and staff may be exempt from the preceding requirements at the option of the district school board. - 4.
-School internal account funds shall be used to benefit activities authorized by the district school board. - 5.
-Student participation in fundraising activities shall not be in conflict with the program as administered by the district school board. - 6.
-The objective of fundraising activities by the school, by any group within the school, or in the name of the school shall not conflict with programs as administered by the district school board. - 7.
+In meeting a requirement of Governmental Accounting Standards Board (GASB) Statement 84, Fiduciary Activities, the financial transactions of school organizations shall be accounted for and reported as custodial funds, if designated as fiduciary.
+If the financial activities are not designated as fiduciary, the activities are reported in special revenue funds 491-499, Miscellaneous. - 3.
+If district school board faculty or staff determine the general use of funds, or if funds are used for the benefit of faculty and staff, they should not be considered as custodial funds, but special revenue funds. - 4.
+All organizations of the school, or organizations operating in the name of the school, that obtain money from the public shall be accountable to the board for receipt and expenditure of those funds in the manner prescribed by the board. - 5.
+Each school organization, student club or other entity operating in the name of the school that holds custodial funds should establish appropriate policies and procedures that cover fee assessment, cash collection, purchasing authorization, check signing, and record keeping at a minimum, and are encouraged to adopt district school board policy, wherever applicable, as a best practice. - 6.
+Funds collected by a cooperative school organization where the school participates with outside groups through planning, staging or conducting school-related activities, such as a Parent Teacher Association (PTA) or booster club, are generally not considered custodial funds, pursuant to GASB 84. - 7.
+Custodial funds shall be used to benefit activities authorized by the district school board. - 8.
+The objective and procedures of fundraising activities by any group within the school, or in the name of the school, shall not conflict with programs as administered by the district school board. - 9.
 Funds collected shall be expended to benefit those students in school unless the funds are being collected for a specific documented purpose or are generated by career education production shops.
 Career education production revenues shall benefit the students or program that generated the funds, or the entire student body.
-Those internal account funds designated for general purposes shall be used to benefit the student body. - 8.
-Collecting and expending school internal account funds shall be in accordance with the Constitution of the State of Florida, Florida Statutes, Florida Administrative Code and district school board rules.
-Sound business practices should be observed in all transactions. - 9.
-Each school organization should operate within a budget formulated by the organization members.
-The format of the budget shall be prescribed by the principal, if not prescribed by district school board rules.
+Funds designated for general purposes shall be used to benefit the student body. - 10.
+Collecting and expending custodial funds shall be in accordance with the Constitution of the State of Florida, Florida Statutes, Florida Administrative Code and district school board rules.
+Sound business practices should be observed in all transactions.

-- 10. Purchases from internal accounts shall not exceed the resources of the applicable student activity/project account, except for items acquired for resale or items authorized by district school board rules.
-Purchases to support instructional programs may be made from career education production revenues. - 11.
+- 11. Each school organization should operate within a budget formulated by the organization members.
+The format of the budget shall be prescribed by district school board policies. - 12.
+Purchases from internal accounts shall not exceed the resources of the applicable student activity/project account, except for items acquired for resale or items authorized by district school board rules. - 13.
 An adequate system of internal controls shall be maintained in order to safeguard the assets of the school internal funds.